randym32/Anki.Vector.Documentation/documents/troubleshooting/Hardware error codes.md

 * Body board has a specific hardware fault.

+896(?)-897

+* Seems to be Whiskey specific.
+It seems to only show in their dev recovery and they work fine in normal firmware.

 898

 * There was an error when trying to communicate with the body board.
 If the board shows just a purple light and won't turn off, you need to wait for his battery to die.
 After that, turn him back on.
 If there is still a purple light, there could be a hardware issue with the body board.